The Fairy Dance

 Scotland: The Fairy Dance (Nathaniel Gow)

 It's one of those tunes that most people in Scotland recognise when they hear it.
 It's a rare traditional musician who doesn't know how to play it, and it can be heard at dances and ceilidhs across the country.
-The setting below is fairly standard, but there are small differences and variations from setting to setting.
+The setting above is fairly standard, but there are small differences and variations from setting to setting.
 The fiddler James Scott Skinner published a number of variations on the tune (which he called Largo's Fairy Dance) in his 1903 collection Harp & Claymore.
 I have heard Shetland fiddler Aly Bain in a dual

 with American fiddler Mark O'Connor, each playing variations to The Fairy Dance.